 - Dealing effectively, objectively and promptly with complaints of discrimination in the workplace.

+Immigration document checksAs employers should be aware, it is unlawful to discriminate during the recruitment process as well as during employment.
+Employers are required to conduct checks in relation to job applicants to ensure that such individuals are legally entitled to work in the UK.
 While employers are required to carry out the pre-employment checks, they must be careful to avoid discriminating against individuals during this process.
 For example, only carrying out document checks on individuals with a foreign sounding name or accent is likely to constitute directly discriminatory conduct.
 Employers should therefore operate a consistent procedure in relation to document checks for employees and job applicants.

 Share this story